 Looking for great software solutions to suit your business needs and budget can be daunting, unless you look in the right places.
 Your business processes are unique, and you’re not yet sure about how new software will integrate with your existing systems.
 As you peel back the layers of what you really want your new platform to do, you will begin to realize the complexity of the project.
-There are quite a bit of details and you are concerned about the potential price tag.
-But you’re not alone.
+There are numerous little details, and you are concerned about the potential price tag.

-You might start by asking yourself why anything that delivers high-quality business solutions costs so much.
-In short, great teams produce great results.
+Great teams produce great results.
 Whether it’s an amazing x-ray machine, catering truck, high-rise building, or anything else that satisfies a business need, you ultimately get what you pay for.
-Look around at the wonder of so many incredible projects that require the expertise of a qualified team.
+Look around at so many incredible projects that require the expertise of a qualified team.
 A lot goes into the design and development, especially when the project is custom ordered.
 Ideally, you want the project in the hands of a team that views it from different perspectives to be sure they get it right and help streamline the overall process.

 The Human Factor

 Designed to increase productivity and meet important business goals, good software is an essential part to any successful business activity or process.
-I don’t think anyone would dispute the incredible value of software with the potential to increase productivity, ensure accuracy, solve problems, initiate change, and find opportunities.
-After all, that’s why you are researching your options.
-But like many businesses in your shoes, you are also looking for ways to be unique, be competitive, and at the same time reap a return on investment.
-But when you start adding up your list of unique requirements, you’re adding complexity to the project.
+A great custom software development company will provide incredible value with software that has the potential to increase productivity, ensure accuracy, solve problems, initiate change, and find opportunities for your business.
+Like many businesses in your shoes, you are also looking for ways to be unique, be competitive, and at the same time, reap a return on investment.
+When you start adding up your list of unique requirements, you’re adding complexity to the project.
 And the more complex the issues, the higher the software costs.
-According to Robert Glass, author of Facts and Fallacies of Software Engineering, with every 25% increase in a problem’s complexity, you can expect a 100% of complexity in its solution.
+According to Robert Glass, author of Facts and Fallacies of Software Engineering, with every 25% increase in a problem’s complexity, you can expect a 100% increase of complexity in its solution.

 A programming algorithm, for example, is a very specific set of guidelines.
 It tells a computer what to do.
 The instructions can be very complex depending on the project (e.g. front-end development versus back end).
-These instructions will require concise step-by-step procedures on how a particular problem should be solved or how to reach a specific goal.
+These instructions will require concise step-by-step procedures on how a particular problem should be solved, or how to reach a specific goal.
 But algorithms are more than just a recipe.
-There are different types of algorithms, which are designed to make various calculations.
+There are different types of algorithms that are designed to make various calculations.

 And beyond these guidelines, how does the computer actually make decisions?
 A large amount of computer code is contained within logical or conditional statements and executed when a situation warrants it.
 You can imagine the intensity of allowing for every possible scenario when it arises!
 And then there are costs associated with the integration of new software with old systems or building an entire system from scratch requiring architectural design and planning.
 The more complex the project, the more costs are incurred.